 EViD Operator - Greets voters, checks ID, verifies voter information in EViD, issues changes voter addresses, and issues Voting Pass to voters.
 Their duties include collecting and reviewing all EViD Voting Passes before issuing voter his/her correct paper ballot, and gives demonstrations on how to blacken oval on paper ballot.
 Issues voters a replacement ballot if error is made, monitors the flow of voters in the booth area directing them to an open booth in order to execute their ballot.
 He/ she is available in the area in order to assist voters if asked.

-Voting System Technician (VST) - Sets up and monitors the voting equipment in the precinct and provides technical support for the Optical Scanner and ADA Ivotronic Terminal if needed.
-Picks up Election Day materials from a Regional Site the Friday before the Election and returns specified materials to the same location Election Night.
+Voting System Technician (VST) – Sets up and monitors the voting equipment in the precinct and provides technical support for the DS200 Optical Scanner and ExpressVote if needed.
+They will make contact with the clerk to set up the precinct.
+Election night, specific materials must be returned by the VST back to the Regional Site.

 Field Voting System Technician – Contacts VSTs for assigned region before Election Day to confirm assignments.
 Conducts site visits of assigned precincts on Election Day, completes checklists, logs status calls and provides support to the VSTs throughout Election Day.
 He/ she is required to return Election Day supplies to specified Regional Site location Election Night.